LlamaMagic/DWMainStoryQuesting/Main Story Questing/ReadMe.md

 ### 2.x: A Realm Reborn Issues

+-   Quest `The Lominsan Way` involves attacking a bolder and avoiding the other two mobs in the duty.
+This will fail if your class has any kind of AOE ability as Magitek will automatically attaack all tagerts.
+Either do this one manually, or turn off all non-single target abilities.
 -   Quest `Lv.
 53: You Have Selected Regicide` involves escorting an NPC moogle.
 Return to East Shroud (11, 22) and complete manually if standing in the Bramble Patch with no apparent way forward.

 ### Fixed Issues